 However, we can conclude that men are more consistent at parallel parking than women.

-In one of their online videos, Adam and Jamie explain that they understand the importance of sample size.
+In one of their videos, Adam and Jamie explain that they understand the importance of sample size.
 However, Adam states that the Mythbusters put more effort into the methodology of collecting good data.
 It’s true, they are great at reducing sources of variation, obtaining accurate measurements, etc. He goes on to explain that they just don’t have the resources to obtain larger sample sizes.
 Fair enough—for a television show.

 However, if you’re in science or Six Sigma, you don’t have this luxury.
 You must: